wasawi/devart-template/project_posts/2014-03-21-Code-samples.md

 ###External code
 Using most of the Openframeworks goodies :)
-We are relying in the libary which is supported by hundreads of proggramers asdlkfj
+We are relying in the libary which is supported by a large community.

 #####ofEasyCam
 Used to move the camera around the brain